 Lime Yogurt Sauce

-Lime yogurt sauce is what you need for these bacon wrapped sweet potatoes!
+Lime yogurt sauce is what you need for these sweet potato fries with bacon.

 To make honey lime dipping sauce, just combine honey, lime and greek yogurt.
 You can play around with the amounts of each based on your taste preferences.

-How To Make Sweet Potato Bites Wrapped in Bacon
+How To Make Sweet Potato Wrapped in Bacon

 You can either make these in the oven or air fryer if you have one.
 Both methods will generally follow the same concept.